Pilot officer: Insignia

 The rank insignia consists of a thin blue band on slightly wider black band.
 This is worn on both the lower sleeves of the tunic or on the shoulders of the flying suit or the casual uniform.

 Although no current Royal Navy rank has an insignia of a single half width ring, a pilot officer's mess insignia of one thin band of gold running around each cuff is similar to the insignia formerly worn by Royal Navy warrant officers.
 As with the mess insignia for other RAF officer ranks, the band of gold does not have the Royal Navy's loop.

-Other air forces

-The rank of pilot officer is also used in a number of the air forces in the Commonwealth, including the Bangladesh Air Force, Namibian Air Force, Pakistan Air Force, Royal Australian Air Force, Royal New Zealand Air Force and Sri Lanka Air Force.
-The rank is no longer used by the Indian Air Force and all trainee cadets are commissioned into the force as flying officers.

-The Royal Canadian Air Force used the rank until the three armed services were unified into the Canadian Forces in 1968 and army-type ranks were adopted.
-A Canadian pilot officer then became a second lieutenant.
-In official French Canadian usage, a pilot officer's rank title was sous-lieutenant d'aviation.
-The Royal Malaysian Air Force used "young lieutenant".